facebookresearch/fairo/tools/annotation_tools/template_tool/AUTOCOMPLETE_README.md

 ```
 et <your_devserver>:8080 -N -t 3000:3000 --jport 8080
 ```
-Then you are able to access the Autocomplete tool in your browser at `localhost:3000/autocomplete`.

 ## Preprocessing
 First, create a file `~/droidlet/tools/annotation_tools/template_tool/backend/commands.txt` and write commands we want to annotate, one on each line.